The Geospatial Engineering Panel (GEP) was formed jointly with the Chartered Institution of Civil Engineering Surveyors (ICES).

 The station is built in a joint funding agreement between Crossrail and Canary Wharf.
 Crossrail surveyed the entire place once they began work on the project.
 Panel members were able to view the new platform which is 250 metres long and will accommodate an 11 car train.
 Panel members were also able to view the newly built fire escape and fire suppression (water mist) systems.

-Crossrail are planning to hand over the station in November 2017 for dynamic testing.
 The station will open in December 2018 when services begin through central London.
 Trains will terminate at Paddington in the west and Abbey Wood in the east.

 When the route fully opens in December 2019, a train every five minutes at peak time will allow passengers to travel all the way through to Paddington, Heathrow or Reading in the west and Abbey Wood in the east.